 The FCO also investigated the German Football Association (DFB) for an abuse of its dominant position regarding the allocation of the German ticket quota for the 2018 soccer world cup, because the DFB intended to sell tickets only to its own members who had to pay an annual membership fee of €40.
-While the FCO considered that this behaviour could be justified, at least in part, by security considerations (effectively preventing ticket sales to known hooligans), the DFB, nonetheless, committed to introduce a short-time membership at a reduced fee.
+While the FCO considered that this behaviour could be justified, at least in part, by security considerations (effectively preventing ticket sales to known hooligans), the DFB, none-theless, committed to introduce a short-time membership at a reduced fee.
 Against this background, the FCO dropped its investigation.

-Further, the FCO initiated proceedings against the German Olympic Sports Confederation (Deutscher Olympischer Sportbund, DOSB) and the International Olympic Committee (IOC) regarding the advertising restrictions that they impose on athletes (they prohibit athletes participating in the Olympic Games to use their person, name, picture or sports performances during the Olympic Games - and several days before and after the games -for advertising purposes).
-According to the FCO, these restrictions constitute an abuse of the DOSB's and IOC's dominant position (as the athletes - who are the performers of the games - do not profit directly from the very high advertising revenues generated by the official Olympic sponsors).
-The FCO currently evaluates the proposals that DOSB and IOC have made to loosen some of their restriction (see FCO's press release of 21 December 2017).
+On 27 February 2019, the FCO closed its proceedings against the German Olympic Sports Confederation (Deutscher Olympischer Sportbund, DOSB) and the International Olympic Committee (IOC) regarding the advertising restrictions that they impose on athletes with a commitment decision.
+The FCO had initiated proceedings in 2017 because IOC and DOSB had prohibited athletes participating in the Olympic Games to use their person, name, picture or sports performances during the Olympic Games - and several days before and after the games - for advertising purposes.
+According to the FCO's preliminary view, these restrictions constituted an abuse of the DOSB's and IOC's alleged dominant position (as the athletes - who are the performers of the games - do not profit directly from the very high advertising revenues generated by the official Olympic sponsors).
+Faced with this preliminary assessment, DOSB and IOC offered to loosen some of their restriction, thereby enhancing advertising opportunities for German athletes and their sponsors.
+The FCO accepted these proposals after market testing the proposed commitments with athletes and sponsors (see FCO's press release of 27 February 2019).